 Had you negotiated with the supplier for a better deal and how?

-In my previous position, I had one supplier who was continually charging us too much for their products.
-After discussing it, they told me that the size of our order was not enough to qualify for their pricing tier which was lower.
-Therefore I joined my team to boost our monthly orders by 10% so that we could be eligible to be a part of the cheaper pricing price.
+In my previous position, one supplier continually charged us too much for their products.
+After discussing it, they told me that the size of our order needed to be more to qualify for their pricing tier, which was lower.
+Therefore I joined my team to boost our monthly orders by 10% so that we could be eligible for the lower pricing price.
 This helped us save thousands of dollars every month.

 What will you investigate if the inventory didn’t match the records?

 If there was a difference between the inventory in hand as well as sales data, I’d first examine the period the discrepancy took place.
-If the discrepancy was observed over a prolonged period of time, it could be the result of an error by a human or a glitch in the system.
-However, if the issue was only present for a single day the chances are that someone stole from the business.
-In either event, I’d immediately notify my supervisor, so that they can begin an investigation.
+If the discrepancy was observed over a prolonged period, it could result from an error by a human or a glitch in the system.
+However, if the issue was only present for a single day, the chances are that someone stole from the business.
+In either event, I’d immediately notify my supervisor so that they could begin an investigation.

 What will you do if you receive half-damaged goods from the supplier?

-I know that one of my most important duties is to ensure quality assurance and maintain good vendor relations.
+One of my most important duties is ensuring quality assurance and maintaining good vendor relations.
 This must be balanced by protecting the best interests of the company.
-I’d be sure to document the event, either with photos or precise descriptions.
+I’d document the event with photos or precise descriptions.

-If the supplies were in demand, I’d contact the supervisor and find the right supplier to temporarily meet the demand while I work out the problem with the supplier who was previously in charge.
+If the supplies were in demand, I’d contact the supervisor and find the right supplier to temporarily meet the demand.
+At the same time, I worked out the problem with the supplier previously in charge.
 I’d then identify when the damage occurred and, based on the outcomes, return the items to be replaced.
 But, I generally suggest that management search for a better supplier for future incidents.